capaldo/ankario/README.md

 ```mermaid
 graph LR; A-->B; B-->C;
 ```
 Keeping it in one line consistently produces the graph on both desktop (macOS) and mobile (iOS).
-Currently the graph rendering is only available for Basic cards.

 ### Color Scheme
 | Color        | RGB Code      |